 “Drawing out ideas” with Business and Industry

 I am very fortunate to be able to “picture ideas” with some of the most innovative and world class businesses and industries.
-My visual storytelling approach helps business and industry to draw out their ideas and visualise their goals.
+My visual storytelling approach helps business and industry to draw out their ideas, visualise their goals and team vision.
 You can see how my graphic recording below also helps business and industry to put people in the picture, takes people on a journey and helps to see the BIG picture by using a range of visual storytelling approaches from ‘live’ graphic recording, creating infographic illustrations and drawn animations.